Bipolar Disorder

 • Psychoeducation: Psychoeducation is an important part of treating bipolar disorder.
 By understanding the causes of bipolar disorder and the effects that it can have on your mood, interpersonal relationships, and daily functioning, learning about bipolar disorder can encourage communication and support for individuals with their loved ones.

-The signs and symptoms of BPD.
+The signs and symptoms of Bipolar Disorder.

 Some general signs and symptoms of bipolar disorder are: